Generic name: insulin glulisine (IN su lin GLOO lis een)

 How should I use insulin glulisine?

-Your care provider will show you the best places on your body to inject insulin glulisine.
+Your healthcare provider will show you where on your body to inject insulin glulisine.
 Use a different place each time you give an injection.
 Do not inject into the same place two times in a row.

 After using insulin glulisine, eat a meal within 15 minutes.
 If you did not use an injection before the meal, use the medicine within 20 minutes after you start eating.

-If you use this medicine with an IV or insulin pump, do not mix or dilute insulin glulisine with any other insulin.
-Infusion pump tubing, catheters, and the needle location on your skin should be changed every 2 days.
-Change the medicine in the reservoir every 2 days.
+If you use insulin glulisine with an IV or insulin pump, do not mix or dilute insulin glulisine with any other insulin.

 Never share an injection pen or syringe with another person, even if the needle has been changed.
 Sharing these devices can allow infections or disease to pass from one person to another.